 One particular news organization has incurred the brunt of Trumps wrath; CNN.
 On numerous occasions Trump has christened CNN as the standard bearer for all that is wrong with journalism.
 Trump’s criticism has been so ubiquitous it has earned CNN a spurious distinction as a leader among fraudulent news purveyors in the Trump universe.
 A cursory view of American history will reveal, however, that Trump is not the first American, nor President for that matter, to make this claim.
 As Patterson and Wilkins point out in Media Ethics: Issues and Cases, “Madison, Hamilton and Jay in the Federalist Papers expected citizens to be informed and to participate in politics.
 They knew that political debate, including what was printed in the press, would be partisan and biased rather than objective, but they also believed that from this ‘noisy’ information the national being would find the truth.
 Unfettered communication was essential to building a new nation.
 Citizens had an obligation to read such information: the press had an obligation to provide it.”

 What the founding fathers recognized as inherently bias, Trump goes the extra step and labels “fake.”
 The validity of this claim is suspect, indeed it is not the news media, but Trump’s claim that is “fake.”
 CNN, along with its counterparts Fox News, and MSNBC, populate the cable news spectrum with news that is packaged to be received by a specific audience.
 For example, it would stretch the bounds of credulity to suggest that Fox News doesn’t make every effort to put the policies and the person of the 45thoccupant of the White House in the best light.
-However upon close examination, what both CNN and Fox News haven in common at their core is basic facts.
+However upon close examination, what both CNN and Fox News have in common at their core is basic facts.
+At least more often than not.

 For instance, CNN led with details of the Mueller investigation into Russian involvement in the 2016 election, Fox News led with the strong economic numbers that have been a hallmark of the Trump Presidency.
 But both eventually reported the same facts, but what is different is the placement and emphasis they choose to place on those facts.
 This “spinning” of the facts is done to appeal to the specific audiences these particular networks have targeted.